 Physical therapy can also help you maintain control over your bladder and bowels if you have pudendal neuralgia.
 They can help you develop a bowel and bladder management routine.

-Your pelvic problems can best be treated by physical therapy.
+Physical therapy is one of the best treatments for your pelvic floor problems.
 If you have the same symptoms for pudendal neuralgia, PELVIS.NYC can help assess your needs.
-We provide 15-minutes teleconsultation for FREE because we care for your health.
+We provide 15-minute teleconsultation for FREE because we care for your health.